MeVisLab/examples/mevislab.github.io/content/tutorials/shorts.md

 ```
 {{</highlight>}}

 This script defines the color of the MeVisLab user interface elements.
-You can define other colors and more items, this is just an example what you can do with user scripts.
+You can define other colors and more items, this is just an example of what you can do with user scripts.

-Change to MeVisLab IDE and select menu item {{< menuitem "Extras" "Reload Module Database (Clear Cache)">}} again.
+CSwitch back to the MeVisLab IDE and select the menu item {{< menuitem "Extras" "Reload Module Database (Clear Cache)">}} again.
 The colors of the MeVisLab IDE change as defined in our Python script.
-This remains until you restart MeVisLab and can always be repeated by selecting the menu entry or the keyboard shortcut {{< keyboard "ctrl+F9" >}}.
+This change persists until you restart MeVisLab and can always be repeated by selecting the menu entry or the keyboard shortcut {{< keyboard "ctrl+F9" >}}.